 Tell a school

 A parent, carer or a health professional can tell a school about the Diabetes in Schools program by submitting an online referral form.
-Once the form has been submitted, a member of the Diabetes in Schools team will follow up with the principal to offer them any further support they need to register their school and take full advantage of the training program.
+Once the form has been submitted, a member of the Diabetes in Schools team will follow up with the principal to offer them any further support they need to register their school and take full advantage of the free training program.